yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-01-01-istio-hands-on-pt1.md

 - 1 x Payment BFF (Golang) with v1, v2, v3
 - 1 x Details BFF (Java) with v1, v2, v3

-In a single Kubernetes cluster, we deploy a few services: frontend and BFF (backend-for-frontend) services (details, review, payment).
+In a single Kubernetes cluster, we deploy a few services: frontend and BFF (backend-for-frontend) services (details, reviews, payment).
 The frontend service is configured with a LoadBalancer type to enable user interaction with the application.
 The other BFF services use ClusterIP as the service type.
 Additionally, we leverage an Ingress Controller to define paths and ingress rules.

 ## Push Docker Images into Dockerhub